jcg5g9/Smallmouth_Bass_Genomics_R_Scripts/README.md

 # Unused Code

-All code in this file is miscellaneous, unused code from the SMB Genomics R project
+All code in this file is miscellaneous, unused code from the SMB Genomics R project.